Zarco Exchange: Investigation

+Reinstatement

 In December 2010, The Special Court (offences in banking) Lahore said it saw no reason that Zarco should not request a revival of its license from the State Bank of Pakistan.
 In February 2011 Sayd Lakht-e-Hassnain was released by the Federal Investigation Agency after it decided to no longer pursue the case.
 In response to the judgment by The Special Court (offences in banking) Lahore by April 2011 the State Bank of Pakistan had reinstated Zarco Exchange's licenses, and it restarted its operations.